 Arizona Libertarian Party v.
 Reagan, No. 2:16-cv-01019 (D. Ariz.
 April 12, 2016), No. 17-16491 (9th Cir.
 July 21, 2017): This case challenges Arizona's newly enacted law that drastically increased signature requirements for Libertarian Party candidates seeking access to AZLP's primary ballot.
 It requests declaratory and injunctive relief.
 The Plaintiffs sought preliminary relief in time for the 2016 election, which was denied.
 Thereafter, the parties conducted discovery and filed cross-motions for summary judgment.
 On July 10, 2017, the District Court granted summary judgment to the state.
 The Plaintiffs have appealed to the 9th Circuit and briefing on the appeal was completed in April 2018.
-Oral argument is likely to follow in early 2019.
+Oral argument is schedule for March 12 in San Francisco.
 (I represent the Plaintiffs outside the scope of my representation of the LNC.)